 Those with more complicated returns may want to seek the assistance of paid tax preparers.
 However, there are various online programs that are not prohibitively expensive and which lead you through the process rather painlessly.

-* NOTE: All of the information in this article is accurate as of December 15, 2016.
+* NOTE: Information in this article is accurate as of January 8, 2018.

 TAX RESOURCES FOR EDUCATORS